-Fair Rates Article
+Fair Rates for Belly Dance

-Fair Pay, Typical Rates, Ethical Practices and Professional Standards
+Fair Pay, Typical Rates, Ethical Practices and Professional Standards in Belly Dance

 There has been a recent resurgence of talk about standard rates for dancers, undercutting, performance venues and other important issues for professional belly dancers.